mai00dou/noscope/README.md

 ## Update
-25/08/2017 - We updated the GPU which it support AVX2.
+**25/08/2017** - We updated the GPU which it support AVX2.
 However we do not have enough memory to get it working.
-From my observation it stopped when it tries to build a YOLO weight file.
+From my observation it stops when it tries to build a YOLO weight file.
 The requirement of this program is inreasonable (it requires 300GB RAM).
 We decide not to upgrade the memory.

+**23/08/2017** - We successfully built the CNN and it returns Memory Error when we try to run the example.
+We trim down the video to 1000 frames and the Memory Error is gone.
+However in a certain process it requires AVX2 which our machine doesn't have it.
+We decide to upgrade the machine and give it a shot.